Data Protection Policy (“DPP”)

 With regard to each of your visits to Our site We will automatically collect the following information:

 We collect information that your browser sends whenever you visit our Service (“Log Data”).
 This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, the pages of our Service that you visit, the time and date of your visit, the time spent on those pages and other statistics.

-We are working closely with third parties including companies within our Group, business partners, sub-contractors in technical, professional, payment and other services, advertising networks, analytics providers, search information providers, credit reference agencies, professional advisors.
-We may receive information about you from them for the purposes of our recruitment services.
+We are working closely with third parties including companies within Our Group, business partners, sub-contractors in technical, professional, payment and other services, advertising networks, analytics providers, search information providers, credit reference agencies, professional advisors.
+We may receive information about you from them for the purposes of the Services.

 If you fail to provide information